This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 4. Navigate Beijing’s Channels by Boat

 While this is a quite popular thing to do in Beijing among Chinese tourists, many foreigners don’t know that you can get to the Summer Palace through the city’s ancient channels.
 You can take the boat near the Beijing Zoo (subway line 4).
-It stops at Zizhuyuan Park, a peaceful and very beautiful place, and at the end drops you on the doorstep of the Summer Palace.
+It stops at Zizhuyuan Park, a peaceful and very beautiful Beijing attraction.
+The boat drops you at the doorstep of the Summer Palace at the end.

-Don’t expect a romantic trip with your partner, as these are normally large boats that only leave once they have filled up completely.
-Prepare to be pushed around to get on and to deal with noisy tourists taking pictures of every millimeter of the channel.
-Nonetheless, I still think that it’s an interesting way to get to the Summer Palace if you don’t have a lot of things to do in Beijing on the docket for the day.
-My recommendation is that you first visit Zizhuyuan Park (close to the National Library subway stop) and then take the boat.
+Don’t expect a romantic trip with your partner!
+The large boats don’t leave until they are completely filled.
+Prepare to be pushed around and deal with noisy tourists taking a lot of pictures of the channel.
+Even with the pushing, I still think that it’s an interesting way to get to the Summer Palace if you don’t have a lot of things to do in Beijing on the docket for the day.
+My recommendation is that you visit Zizhuyuan Park first and then take the boat.

 5. Enjoy University Nightlife

-Nonetheless, in the city’s northeast, far from tourist areas, is the Haidian district, where the majority of the city’s universities are concentrated.
-Keep in mind that Chinese universities have a lifestyle that is quite different from in the West, which means that you shouldn’t expect an agglomeration of clubs and bars like in the areas that I have previously mentioned.
-The Haidian District is enormous and has a multitude of interesting areas, of which I’m only going to mention two:
+The Haidian district is in the city’s northeast, far from tourist areas.
+The majority of the city’s universities are concentrated there.
+Keep in mind that Chinese universities have a lifestyle that is quite different from the West.
+Don’t expect a lot of clubs and bars.
+The Haidian District is enormous and has a multitude of cool things to do in Beijing like:

-Wudakou: Around the Wudaokou subway stop (Line 13) is one of the only areas that has bars and clubs, and it is quite popular among both foreign and Chinese students due to its low prices.
+Wudakou: Around the Wudaokou subway stop (Line 13) is one of the only areas that has bars and clubs.
+It is quite popular among both foreign and Chinese students due to its low prices.

-Weigongcun: The night markets close to universities are one of the most popular pastimes among young Chinese people when they go out at night.
+Weigongcun: The night markets close to universities are one of the most popular Beijing attractions among young Chinese people.
 Near the Weigongcun subway stop (Line 4) on a street called Minzudaxuexilu (民族大学西路), you will find one of my favorite night markets.
-There, you can sit down on one of the hundreds of improvised patios to eat any type of street food, especially barbecue skewers, and drink cheap beer until the early hours of the morning.
-If you’re interested, you can also buy clothing or thousands of other articles.
+You can sit on one of the hundred improvised patios to eat local Chinese food, like barbecue skewers, and drink cheap beer all night.
+You can also buy clothing or thousands of other articles.

-Keep in mind that these night markets are illegal, and even though it isn’t very common, the police can decide to visit the area and force them to take everything down.
+Keep in mind that these night markets are illegal!
+Though it’s uncommon, the police can decide to visit the area and force everyone to take everything down.
 So if you aren’t sure what to do in Beijing at night and want to take a walk on the wild side, definitely visit one of the night markets.

 6. Taste Craft Beer Made in Beijing

-As expected, the craft beer craze has also arrived in China.
-Over the past years, the city of Beijing has been filled with numerous businesses where you can taste all types of craft beers.
-Below, I list some of the most popular ones:
+The craft beer craze has arrived in China.
+Over the past few years, one of the most popular things to do in Beijing is finding new bars and tasting craft beers.
+Below, I list some of the most popular Beijing attractions:

 Great Leap Brewing: This craft brewery opened its doors in 2010 and is considered the first of its type in the city.
 Among its beers, it is worth highlighting those that use typical Chinese ingredients, such as tieguanyin tea.
 It currently has three locations in the city.

-- GLB #6: 6, Doujiao Hutong, Di’Anmenwai Avenue, Dongcheng District (北京市东城区, 地安门外大街豆角胡同6号)
+- Great Leap Brewing #6: 6, Doujiao Hutong, Di’Anmenwai Avenue, Dongcheng District (北京市东城区, 地安门外大街豆角胡同6号)